Piracetam for social anxiety

 Piracetam was first synthesized by Dr. Corneliu Giurgea at Belgian-based pharmaceutical company UCB Pharma in the 1964.
 Piracetam is considered the first true nootropic ever developed.

-As a cyclic derivative of GABA, Piracetam was first intended to be a calming type of drug for motion sickness.
+As a cyclic derivative of GABA, the drug Piracetam was first intended to be a calming type of drug for motion sickness.
 But in spite of its connection with GABA, Piracetam didn’t show any behavior associated with this calming neurotransmitter.
 And cannot directly affect GABA receptors.[i]

 Instead, Dr. Giurgea discovered that Piracetam was able to boost cognition even in healthy people.
 The company launched this new ‘drug’ as ‘Nootropil’ in Europe in the early 1970’s.
 The success of Nootropil soon allowed UCB Pharma to expand its operations which led to many new pharmaceutical drugs.